Bean Bag Games and Activities

 Your child will be using hand-eye coordination to accurately receive and pass the bean bag without dropping it, and bilateral coordination by using both hands together to receive and pass the bean bag.

-You can also have the kids pass under their legs, or alternate passing under and over (harder).
+You can also have the kids pass under their legs, or alternate passing under and over (which is much harder).

 Back to Top